vectorgraphics/Okular-v3d-Plugins/README.md

 Finally run the test script.

 ## TODO
-* All testing scripts assume that the source code was cloned into the home directory
 * Add passing files to test scripts
 * Make the mostly minimal list of packages truely minimal, and add minimal lists for other distros
-* Add an option to select between release and debug builds of the plugin
 * Look into making the pageview location function more consistent, possibly with some kind of check, and or dynamicly writing to file info about the correct one once found
 * Optimise rendering code to be more performant
 * Make an install script that detects what version of Okular the user has installed and installs the correct version.